 To examine the internal anatomy of the small and large intestine, tie off small segments (~5-10 inches each) from each region (duodenum, jejunum, ileum, and colon) and cut a longitudinal opening (as shown below) to reveal the inner surface.

 NOTE: Check with your lab instructor to determine whether the GI tract of your cadaver is suitable for internal examination - some cadavers may have GI tracts that can be opened along their entire length.

-- Clean out each opened section by running it under water in the large steel sinks.
-Matter should be removed from the sinks with paper towels to prevent clogging.
+Clean out each opened section by running it under water in the large steel sinks.
+Clean out any intestinal matter from the sinks with paper towels to prevent clogging.